The basics of VPN at IU

 Many public wireless networks (e.g., those provided by hotels and restaurants) are not encrypted, leaving transmitted data unprotected and vulnerable to electronic surveillance.
 Even data originating from a secure network (e.g., one provided by your employer or school) may be vulnerable if they are being transmitted to another secure network over the public Internet.
 To prevent data from being intercepted (especially confidential financial data, or data protected by federal laws, such as FERPA and HIPAA data) businesses, government offices, universities, and other institutions use VPN systems to encrypt data transmitted between their secure networks and remote users.

 All Indiana University campuses provide VPN services to enable off-campus access to online resources that are configured to refuse connections from outside the IU network.
 Establishing a VPN connection effectively joins your off-campus computer or mobile device to the IU network, allowing you to access restricted online resources as if you were working from an on-campus workstation.
-For example, you need a VPN connection for off-campus access to print queues and some library databases; you also need a VPN connection to make a remote desktop connection.

 Connecting to the IU VPN